sajidahmed21/Poppin/deliverables/iteration-1.review.md

  * Enforce deadlines and check-ins more strictly to ensure smooth progress throughout the iteration.

- * Make Slack more transparent to avoid discussions from getting buried.
+ * Make Slack discussions more concise and to the point, in order to avoid getting deflected away from the main topic.